ClojureBridge/curriculum/outline/setup_win7.md

 ## Testing your setup

-You have set up Java, Leiningen, Light Table, Git, and Heroku on your computer, all the tools you will need for this program.
+You have set up Java, Leiningen, Light Table, and Git on your computer, all the tools you will need for this program.
 Before starting, we need to test them out.
 Make sure you have a terminal (OS X) or command prompt (Windows) open for testing.
 We will just call this a terminal from now on.

 Go to your terminal and run the following command: